I want to thank you for the information provided on your website. As a litigation lawyer, I have referred to this information more than once.

 What about previous inspection reports?
 Neither the contract nor the Seller’s Disclosure obligates the seller to provide them.
 The buyer should therefore always request copies of these.

 (4) Joint Tenancy with Right of Survivorship.
 The buyer also has an interest in the wording of the warranty deed.
-For example, unless otherwise instructed, title company attorneys will list the grantee as "John Jones and wife, Mary Jones," creating tenancy in common.
+For example, unless otherwise instructed, title company attorneys will list the grantee as “John Jones and wife, Mary Jones,” creating tenancy in common.
 This form of co-ownership does not provide for the surviving spouse to automatically inherit the entire property when the other dies.
 Title to the property vests in the surviving spouse only if the property is community property and the deceased had no children or, if there are children, all of them are the result of the marriage between John and Mary.
-Tex.
-Prob.
-Code § 45.
-Accordingly, if it is the desire of the buyer to use the deed to do some basic estate planning, the grantee should be listed as "John Jones and wife, Mary Jones as joint tenants with rights of survivorship as provided by Texas Estates Code sec.
-112.051 and not as tenants-in-common."
+Accordingly, if it is the desire of the buyer to use the deed to do some basic estate planning, an entirely reasonable goal, then the grantee should be listed as “John Jones and wife, Mary Jones as joint tenants with rights of survivorship as provided by Texas Estates Code sec.
+112.051 and not as tenants-in-common,” and both grantees should sign the deed, which then constitutes a written agreement in compliance with the statute.
 This adds value for the buyer at no cost to the seller.

 The buyer also wants flexibility as to whether or not to order a new survey if the seller does not have an existing survey or fails to deliver it to the buyer pursuant to paragraph C(1).
 The alternative offered in C(2) says the buyer “shall” order a new survey; but this may not be necessary and the buyer should not be compelled by contract to do so.